-Construction on the High Plains Trail connector project began in April 2022 and is expected to be completed by Fall 2022.
+Construction on the High Plains Trail connector project began in April 2022 and is expected to be completed by Spring 2023.
 This $5.2 million multimodal project will connect two major regional trails including the Cherry Creek Regional Trail and the High Plains Trail.
 The first phase of the regional connection project will take approximately six months to complete and install a grade-separated overcrossing at Parker Road, which will connect to the existing Cherry Creek Regional Trail.
 Work will begin just north of Preservation Park & Trailhead and will move east across S. Parker Road (near mile marker 63).
 Planned improvements include: pedestrian bridge installation, trail enhancements, and landscape/irrigation improvements.

 Ultimately, travelers can expect very minimal daytime and nighttime traffic impacts as the project progresses.
 Minor impacts to bicycle and pedestrian access will be required.
 Access to transit stops will be maintained throughout construction.

 For inquiries or to receive project and construction updates, please email the project team at firstname.lastname@example.org.